Cross Country Route: Abortive British Rail proposals for complete electrification

 In the 1960s the route was considered for electrification.
 In the early 1980s, electrification was again discussed at length and documentation for various proposals was produced in 1981.
 This would have been particularly beneficial for climbing the Lickey Incline between Cheltenham and Birmingham, as many of the early diesels were under-powered.
 In 1977 the Parliamentary Select Committee on Nationalised Industries recommended considering electrification of more of Britain's rail network, and by 1979 BR presented a range of options that included electrifying the cross-country route by 2000.
 Under the governments that succeeded the 1976–79 Labour government, the proposal was not implemented.

 Route

-The route is well connected, and aside from its own alignment it uses parts of the South Wales Main Line, Midland Main Line, Swinton–Doncaster line, and the East Coast Main Line.
-Major cities and towns served along the route include:
+The route is well connected, and shares substantial portions of its route with other lines: